skoroth-kw/dockit/credit-cards/components-in-algo.md

 {% endhighlight %}

 If the card will not be paid off in 5 years based on the total payments, BW runs a calculation to see what the payment would be needed to achieve credit card payoff in 5 years.
 This is done by calculating the effective annual interest rate and forcing the timeframe to 60 months.
-The formula for the effective annual interest rate is: ((1+APR/360)*(30))-1
+The formula for the effective annual interest rate is:

+{% highlight text %}

+((1+APR/360)*(30))-1

+{% endhighlight %}